nesi/nzrse_hackathon_2020/README.md

  * There are entries with zero core hours value in the dataset.
 Do these correspond to failed jobs?
    - Yes

  * Some core hour counts are below one hour.
-Could it be that these failed jobs?
+Could it be that these are failed jobs?
    - A simulation with a small number of core hours (e.g. 0.3) likely indicates a "simple" simulation, probably a small magnitude earthquake with a relatively small domain

  * What are the meanings of nt, nx,  ny, nz, n_sub?